 Please note: Withdrawn courses are considered attempted courses and, as such, may affect a student’s satisfactory academic progress.
 Withdrawn courses are not considered when calculating a student’s GPA.
 If you receive financial aid or veterans’ benefits, withdrawal from a course(s) may reduce your eligibility for aid.
 If you are an international student, withdrawal from a course(s) may jeopardize your F-1 Visa status.

 - Fall 2018: November 16, 2018

 How to Withdraw from the College

 Students who wish to withdraw from the college anytime after completing the check-in process are required to complete a Withdrawal from the College form in order to be officially withdrawn from the term.
-There are three locations where students can do this:
+There are three locations to do this:

-- U.S. citizens (or permanent residents) who are withdrawing from the college for any medical reason must obtain medical documentation and schedule an appointment with the Health and Wellness Office by calling 617-747-2310.
+- U.S. citizens (or permanent residents) who are withdrawing from the college for any medical reason must obtain medical documentation and schedule an appointment with a designated Health and Wellness staff member by calling 617-747-2310.

-- International students withdrawing from the college for either medical or nonmedical reasons must schedule an appointment with their international advisor during drop-in hours at firstname.lastname@example.org.
+- International students withdrawing from the college for either medical or nonmedical reasons must schedule an appointment with their international advisor.
 Please note that international students in F-1 status will affect their immigration status by withdrawing from the college.

 Other Refund Information